tesommer/FreeCrumbs/README.md

 * ``exit``: Exits the script.

-* ``image_xy x-variable y-variable image-file``: Stores the coordinates of an image within the current screen capture to script variables.
-The image file may be relative to the script location.
-If the image was not on screen, both variables will be set to -1.
+* ``image_xy x-variable y-variable <occurrence> image-file``: Stores the coordinates of an image within the current screen capture to script variables.
+  The image file may be relative to the script's location.
+If the image is not located, both variables will be set to -1.
+Occurrences are counted from the top.
+The first occurrence has number one.

 * ``key_press <key-code>``: Generates a key press event.